Whatever kind of dog you have, chances are you’ve struggled with how much to feed them.

 What Affects Your Dog’s Diet

-This is a tricky question to answer, not the least because there are many factors that affect your dog’s optimal diet and, as such, how much homemade food you should feed them.
-It isn’t just food consumption, after all, but the amount of calories your dog consumes.
+This is a tricky question to answer, not the least, because many factors affect your dog’s optimal diet and, as such, how much homemade food you should feed them.
+It isn’t just food consumption, after all, but the number of calories your dog consumes.

 The optimal amount of calories per day will depend, among other things, on age and activity: